How Many Grams to a Liter? Understanding Mass and Volume Conversions

 -

 Identify the Substance: First, you need to identify the substance you're working with.
 The density varies significantly between substances.
-For example, the density of water is approximately 1 g/mL (or 1000 g/L), while the density of mercury is significantly higher, approximately 13.6 g/mL.
+Here's one way to look at it: the density of water is approximately 1 g/mL (or 1000 g/L), while the density of mercury is significantly higher, approximately 13.6 g/mL.

 -